Range Pond State Park Conditions & Activities

 Location: 26 State Park Road (off the Empire Rd. in Poland).
 Lat 44.038031 / Lon -70.342181

 Park Hours: Open all year; 9:00 a.m. to sunset daily unless otherwise posted at the gate.
-Visitors may continue to enjoy the park during the off season by parking outside the gate, - without blocking it - on the days it is closed, and walking in during these same hours.
+Visitors are encouraged to enjoy the park during the off season by parking outside the gate, - without blocking it - on the days it is closed, and walking in during these same hours.
 Please be aware that facilities are closed during the off season.

 Fee collected year-round at entry booth by staff or self-service station.